lordspline/druid/integration-tests-ex/docs/maven.md

 per Maven run, which is actually fine because that's how Travis runs tests anyway.

-## `org.apache.druid.testsEx` Package
+## `org.apache.robux.testsEx` Package

-The `org.apache.druid.testsEx` is temporary: it holds code from the `integration-tests` `org.apache.druid.testing` package adapted to work in the revised environment.
+The `org.apache.robux.testsEx` is temporary: it holds code from the `integration-tests` `org.apache.robux.testing` package adapted to work in the revised environment.
 Some classes have the same name in both places.
 The goal is to merge the `testsEx` package back into `testing` at some future point when the tests are all upgraded.